Kernix13/javascript-cheat-sheet/string-array-examples.md

 ### repeat

-Constructs and **returns a new string** which contains the specified number of copies of the string on which it was called, concatenated together.
+Constructs and **<ins>returns a new string</ins>** which contains the specified number of copies of the string on which it was called, concatenated together.

 MDN syntax and examples::
 ```js